NRA Basics of Pistol Shooting Instructor Class

 The goal of this program is to develop instructors to teach NRA Basic Firearm Training Courses according to the lesson plans and training standards of the National Rifle Association.
 This program is not designed to prepare you to teach other firearm training courses (such as law enforcement, security, or hunter safety courses), nor to prepare you to develop firearm training courses of your own.

-A complete NRA Instructor Training Course consists of two parts.
-The first is basic instructor training, which consists of 6 hours of instruction.
-The second part is discipline-specific instructor training, which consists of an additional 5 to 14 hours of instruction per discipline.
+A complete NRA Instructor Training Course consists of three parts.
+The first is the basic class, which is required so that all instructor candidates have seen the class at least once before certifying to teach it.
+The second is basic instructor training, which consists of 6 hours of instruction on how to run the backend of firearms classes.
+The third part is discipline-specific instructor training, which for Basics of Pistol Shooting is an additional 8-10 hours of training.

 During the NRA Instructor Training Course, you will receive from your Training Counselor the NRA Trainer’s Guide, the appropriate NRA Instructor Candidate Packet which includes the course outlines and lesson plans for the disciplines you wish to teach, the appropriate NRA basic course student packet which includes the handbook, certificates, NRA Gun Safety Rules brochure and other materials used in NRA basic courses.

 The NRA Training Counselor who conducts your course will make a recommendation to NRA concerning your certification based on an evaluation of your knowledge, skills, and attitude.
 You will be asked to demonstrate your organizational and teaching skills through participation in several practical exercises during the course of your training.
 You will also be asked to complete an instructor certification examination.
 A minimum score of 90 percent is required for certified instructor applicants (85 percent for assistant and apprentice instructor applicants).
 However, attendance at the course, or a passing grade on the examination, does not guarantee that you will receive the recommendation of the NRA Training Counselor.